NEWS - FRIDAY, JULY 01, 2022 - NEWS

 American Airlines CEO Robert Isom on Thursday said the carrier has offered its pilots pay raises totaling nearly 17% under a new contract.
 CNBC

 ADVERTISEMENT: If you want to advertise your business or Web Site, send us an email by clicking on "Contact" above.
 It could be the best business decision you make.

-VOA VIEW: Buttigieg is an idiot.
+VOA VIEW: Bitcoin is for fools.

-VOA VIEW: GOP support is high.
+VOA VIEW: China is looking bad.